Integration Order Replacement Technique for Iterated Ito Stochastic Integrals and Iterated Stochastic Integrals With Respect to Martingales: Introduction

-It is well known that for iterated Riemann integral in the case of specific conditions the formula of integration order replacement is reasonable.
+It is well known that for the iterated Riemann integral in the case of specific conditions the formula on integration order replacement is correct.
 In particular, if the nonrandom functions $f(x)$ and $g(x)$ are continuous at the interval $[a, b],$ then